shakeel-faiz/FF/003/software.md

 4.  **APIs (Application Programming Interfaces)**:

-    -   These allow different pieces of software to communicate with each other.
+    -   [APIs][14] allow different pieces of software to communicate with each other.
     -   Example: An app that shows weather data pulls it from a weather service API.

 ## What are Categories of Software?